phd208/LiveBlog/README.md

 Data is shared between services via async communication, focusing on communicating changes using event sent to an even-bus – which provides a certain level of self-sufficiency to each service, making it relatively easy to hangle temporary downtime or new service creation.

-All services are packaged up using Docker, inside a kubernetes cluster.
+All services are packaged up using Docker, inside a kubernetes cluster in order to facilitate deployment and scaling.